Rohit-3/CRM/docs/prd.md

 - Recommendation engine for upsell/cross-sell

 ### Phase 4: Integration & Enterprise (Months 10-12)\n- Email and calendar integration with smart scheduling
-- Third-party app marketplace with100+ integrations
+- Third-party app marketplace with 100+ integrations
 - API and webhook infrastructure for custom integrations
 - Advanced reporting and BI tools with embedded analytics
 - Native mobile apps (iOS and Android) with offline support